Sparse PCA: A New Scalable Estimator Based On Integer Programming: Statistical Properties

-holds true for some $\tau\geq 0$.
-Then, if $n\gtrsim s^2\log(p/s)$, we have with high probability\footnote{An explicit expression for the probability can be found int~\eqref{prop1prob}}. \end{pro} Proposition \ref{suboptpro} states that for an approximate solution to Problem~(\ref{reg_multi}) with optimization error satisfying~\eqref{suboptineq} with $\tau \lesssim s^2\log(p/s)/pn$, the error bounds have the same scaling as that of an optimal solution to~\eqref{reg_multi}.
+is the objective value of the feasible solution $\hat{\beta}$. \end{pro} Proposition \ref{suboptpro} states that for an approximate solution to Problem~(\ref{reg_multi}) with optimization error satisfying $(\text{UB}-\text{LB})/\text{LB} \lesssim s^2\log(p/s)/(pn)$, the error bounds have the same scaling as that of an optimal solution to~\eqref{reg_multi} where $\text{UB}=\text{LB}$.

+Next, we discuss support recovery properties of approximate solutions. \begin{pro} Suppose the Assumptions of Theorem~\ref{reg_thm} hold with Condition~\ref{betamincond}.
+Let $(\hat{\beta},\hat{z})$ be a feasible (though not necessarily an optimal) solution to Problem~(\ref{reg_multi}) such that $\sum_{j=1}^p \hat{z}_j=s$, and let $\text{UB},\text{LB}$ be defined as in Proposition~\ref{suboptpro}.
+Then, with high probability\footref{sup_thm_prob-foot} the number of false negatives satisfies

+\end{pro} Proposition~\ref{approx-supp} shows that as long as ${(\text{UB}-\text{LB})}/{(s\log p)}$ is sufficiently small, the support of $\hat{z}$ is correct.
+Even in the absence of full support recovery, Proposition~\ref{approx-supp} provides an upper bound on the total number of errors in the support, which can be useful to a practitioner using an approximate solution.